-FRE 2221 Intermediate French I Fall 2018
+FRE 2221 Intermediate French I Fall 2019

-Instructor's name: Office:
+Instructor's name: Office: Office hours: E-Mail:

-Office hours: Telephone:

-E-Mail: e-SAM Course ID:

 Course description and objectives:

 Intermediate French II is designed to review and reinforce the use of grammar and vocabulary so that you can understand as well as express yourself in oral and written French with greater ease and scope.
 With this objective in mind, students have frequent reading experiences, in-class writing prompts (quizzes, analyses and compositions), songs, poetry, a film, one or more skits and oral presentations.
 All of these activities develop listening and speaking ability in cultural context.
 Students who complete FRE 2221 successfully should expect to reach the B1+ level on the Common European Framework of Reference for Languages.